Ocean Pines, Maryland

 Ocean Pines is a census-designated place (CDP) in Worcester County, Maryland, United States.
-The population was 11,710 at the 2010 census.
+According to the 2020 decennial census, Ocean Pines CDP's total population is 12,145.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.
 It shares the same ZIP code as Berlin.

 The community began as a small resort in 1968 and today is the largest residential community in Worcester County.
 It hosts the largest concentration of retirees on the Eastern Shore.
 During the summer months, Ocean Pines' population swells by more than 50 percent.